Undergraduate Research & Creative Work Grant Funding Policies

 - Summer Production Grants – due First day of Fall semester

 - Presentation grants support costs incurred by students to present their work off campus.

 - These could include travel and/or supplies related to presenting your scholarly or creative work.

 - Most of your travel expenses to present research can be covered, including lodging, plane fare, and registration fees.

 - Direct costs of preparing a talk, artwork or poster can also be included in your grant award.

 - Funding to pay for costs associated with journal submissions or publishing.

 - Students can apply for 1 presentation grant per year.

 - Students may apply for a presentation grant prior to receiving acceptance into a conference, presentation, etc.

-- Students are expected to notify the UR Program Assistant if they no longer need funding.
+- Students are expected to notify UR if they no longer need funding.